 The gut microbiome is increasingly recognized to play a role in cognition and dementia.
-Antibiotic use impacts the gut microbiome and has been linked with chronic disease.
-Despite these data, there is no evidence supporting an association between long-term antibiotic use in adults and cognitive function.
-We conducted a prospective population-based cohort study among 14,542 participants in the Nurses’ Health Study II who completed a self-administered computerized neuropsychological test battery between 2014–2018.
+Antibiotic use impacts the gut microbiome and has been linked with chronic disease and unfavorable results in elderly patients.

 The team behind the research, led by epidemiologists from Harvard Medical School in Massachusetts, says it shows how important it is to carefully monitor antibiotic use – and also how important it is that we understand the link between what's going on in our guts (which antibiotics can affect) and what's happening in our brains.

 Plenty of previous studies have highlighted the link between the gut microbiome and the brain, but it's not clear exactly what the relationship might be.
 This new research adds more data points in a much-needed field of study.